 In the Urban/Suburban Tier, the County's WHP requires a specific percentage of workforce housing for projects using their adopted FLU designation, and offers density bonuses in exchange for a higher percentage of workforce housing.
 The workforce obligation for these developments can range from 2.5% to more than 20%, depending on the amount of density bonus and other options selected by the developer.
 However, when projects also seek additional density through an amendment to the FLU designation, based on past Board direction, staff recommends conditions of approval for those proposed amendments, to require a larger minimum percentage to be provided as workforce housing on-site: at least 25% for multi-family, 20% for townhouses, and 10% for single-family developments.
+In light of current trends in the local rental market, staff recommends that the required percentage be increased to 35%, to also include units for households with incomes at 40-60% of area median income, which is not addressed by Workforce Housing Program requirements.
+An EH project would be required to provide price and incomerestricted units distributed evenly among 5 income categories ranging from 40% of area median income to 140% of area median income: 40 to<60%, 60 to <80%, 80 to <100%, 100 to <120%, and 120 to 140%.
+In 2022, this represents an income range of \$36,120 to \$126,420.
+This change is also consistent with a comment received from the Treasure Coast Regional Planning Council, that if possible the County should require that more than the proposed 25% of the units be affordable.

-Recommended Workforce Housing for EH: a minimum requirement of 25% of units provided on-site as workforce housing units.
-The on-site requirement is consistent with the Board's stated intent to facilitate workforce housing in the AGR Tier, in proximity to the marketplaces, rather than permitting the workforce units to be provided off-site or addressed through an in lieu fee.
+Recommended Workforce Housing for EH: a minimum requirement of 35 25% of units provided on-site as workforce housing units for households in 5 income categories ranging from 40% of area median income to 140% of area median income.
+The on-site requirement is consistent with the Board's stated intent to facilitate workforce housing in the AGR Tier, in proximity to the marketplaces, rather than permitting the workforce units to be provided offsite or addressed through an in lieu fee.
 Requiring a significant percentage of units as workforce housing is consistent with the Board's direction to recommend a higher percentage when density increases are sought through the amendment process.
 Although the workforce obligation and the on-site disposition would be established by this amendment, the resulting workforce housing units would be subject to the other applicable requirements of the County's Workforce Housing Program, such as income restrictions, pricing, affordability periods, compatibility of exteriors, etc.